Programs & Opportunities

 Weston Science Scholars

-The Weston Science Scholars Program, now in its 10th year, offers specially selected ninth, tenth and eleventh graders from Montclair High School the opportunity to learn science "by doing science".
+The Weston Science Scholars Program offers specially selected ninth, tenth and eleventh graders from Montclair High School the opportunity to learn science "by doing science".
 The program recognizes high achieving students with significant potential in science, mathematics and related fields.

 For CSAM Students